• English

 Exemptions from the requirement to have a travel insurance:

-• A person who possesses a diplomatic passport
+• A person who possesses a diplomatic passport.

 • Family members of a citizen from an EU/EEA-country (except Sweden) exercising their right of free movement.
-More information about visas for family members of EU/EEA citizens can be found here

 Passport

-• be valid for at least three months after your departure from the Schengen area
+• Be valid for at least three months after your departure from the Schengen area.

-• contain at least two empty pages without stamps or visas or other information
+• Contain at least two empty pages without stamps or visas or other information.

-• have been issued during the past ten years
+• Have been issued during the past ten years.

 Sufficient means of subsistence

-Last updated 27 Sep 2023, 8.53 AM
+Last updated 20 Dec 2023, 10.48 AM